Ideraldo/Ideraldo/README.md

 College 👨‍🎓: Bachelor of Information Systems.

-2024 Goals 📑: Learn more about Solidity, Blockhain and AI integrations.
+2024 Goals 📑: Learn more about Solidity, Blockhain, Cloud and AI integrations.